 A pure-bred stallion named Aydin also served on our farm.
 József Nyéki, president of the Akhal Association bought him in Russia.
 Aydin was transported to our farm in 2002, and served here for one season.
 We also used him occasionally for covering some of our mares, so he has several specimens of offspring in our stud; they represent a few generations.

-A brood stallion named Seiran, who was made available for us by breeders in the Czech Republic, served on our farm for one season in 2007.
+A brood stallion named Seiran, who was made available for us by breeders in the Czech Republic, served on our farm for one season from 2004 to 2005.
 Stardust, a young colt begat by Seiran, may be a stallion in our stud in the future.

-Our stallions at present: Kazbek and Kujon… you can see them under the Stallions menu…
+Our stallions at present: Stardust and Kujon.
+We have one more stallion Jáspis: he doesn’t cover in 2021.
+He is for sale!
+You can see them under the Stallions menu…

 A few words about the stud:

 The stud has developed from subsequent and more and more populous mare families.
 The composition and quality of subsequent generations are always determined by the available breeding stock and the necessity to pursue equestrian activities for profit generation (equestrian camps, tours) that influence the dimensions of breeding.

 As regards stallions, we were always in a very favourable situation.
 We started our breeding activities with excellent genetic foundations.
 Our first stallion, Musztafa, proved to be a stallion with outstanding pre-potency.
 This was continued by Karador, who strengthened the fenotypical features of the stud.
 All in all, these two stallions laid the foundation for the general character of our stud.

 As regards mares, we had to make use of the available individuals animals.